umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/adding-server-side-validation.md

 ## Overview

-When building Property Editors, our intended audience is trusted (logged-in) backoffice users.
-Therefore, we can usually make do with client-side validation of user inputs.
-Sometimes, however, we do need to perform server-side validation as well.
+When creating Property Editors, our intended audience is trusted (logged-in) backoffice users.
+Therefore, we can rely on client-side validation of user inputs.
+However, there are occasions when server-side validation is necessary as well.

 Server-side validation is performed by implementing a Data Editor, which is the server-side pendent to the Property Editor.